twosigma/postgresql-contrib/README.md

     - allows DMLs on the materialized view, recording all changes in the updates table (this allows one to update a materialized view from a TRIGGER)

+ - schema2json.sql and schema2json.sh

+   A start at producing a JSON description of SQL schemas, leveraging COMMENTs.